rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 registerServiceWorker();
 {{< /highlight >}}

 Next, run your application on the command line again.
-It should work and be accessible in the browser.
+It should work again and be accessible in the browser for you.
+Make yourself familiar with it if you haven't used create-react-app before.

-Before implementing the authentication in React, a couple of pages (e.g. sign up page, sign in page) to split up our application on multiple URLs would be great.
-Therefore let's implement the routing with React Router first.
+Before implementing the authentication in React, it would be great to have a couple of pages (e.g. sign up page, sign in page) to split up the application on multiple URLs (routes).
+Therefore, let's implement the routing with React Router first before diving into Firebase and the authentication afterward.

 {{% chapter_header "React Router and Routes" "react-router-setup" %}}

-The following application should have multiple routes for the authentication process but also for the application domain itself.
-Therefore, you can create a file to consolidate all the routes of your application.
+The following application should have multiple routes for the authentication mechanism but also for the application domain itself.
+Therefore, you can create a file to consolidate all the routes of your application in well defined constants.
+Keep it in a constants folder to add more of those files eventually.

 From *src/* folder: